Doclic/DoclicAddons/README.md

   - A WIP Auction Bot
   - A Packet Disabler (To imitate unplugging your Ethernet cable or disabling Wi-Fi)
   - Scrollable Tooltips
+  - A /packetviewer commands that sends all incoming and outgoing Packets in chat